zuplo/docs/docs/examples/archiving-requests-to-storage.md

 > Note - this sample uses Policies, read [this guide](/docs/policies) first.

 In this sample we'll show how you can archive the text body of incoming requests to Azure Blob Storage.
+We also have a post on [Archiving to AWS S3 Storage](/blog/2022/03/22/custom-policies-in-code-archiving-requests-to-s3).

 First, let's setup Azure.
 You'll need a container in Azure storage ([docs](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)).
 Once you have your container you'll need the URL - you can get it on the